KRR-Oxford/BERTMap/README.md

 - `eval`:
   - `automatic`: whether or not automatically evaluate the mappings.

-Should you need any further customizaions especially on the evaluation part, please set `eval` to `false` and use your own evaluation script.
+Should you need any further customizaions especially on the evaluation part, please set `eval: automatic` to `false` and use your own evaluation script.